 Once you know what the future holds, you can prepare for it.
 This can also open the door to a conversation about employee development and how it can be improved.

 This is a great question to follow up on the previous one with.
-In order to grow within the company, you must demonstrate that you are an asset to them.
+To grow within the company, you must demonstrate that you are an asset to them.

-This is another question that gives managers the opportunity to share personal experiences and prepare you for what you might encounter.
+This is another question that allows managers to share personal experiences and prepare you for what you might encounter.
 Just like you probably heard from your parents, listening to those with experience can save you from getting into trouble.

 Keep in mind, if someone is a manager it means that he or she has the credibility to advance you.
 Your question can reveal which organizational skills matter the most to your manager so that you can focus on developing them.